JamesPhilipPrice/3DEngine/README.md

 ## Update: 17/02/21
 I have made some updates to the model renderer and have gotten a skybox initially implemented, although there is currently a bug making it render black squares instead of textures

+## Update: 23/02/21
+I have gotten a basic scene put together and implemented into the game with a flat terrain and textured models.
+There is a skybox but a problem with rendering the textures still exists